 Her studio is in the heart of downtown historic Astoria.
 Entering the victorian building, going up a flight of stairs you enter into a brightly lit area with skylights.
 Clearly this building was built before electricity.
 Transoms over the doors and large windows let the daylight in.

-More exciting than I imagined, Becky’s studio was full of wonderful, inspirational art, antiques, notions, fabrics and a bit of humor as well.
-An inspiring, comfortable place to work.
+More exciting than I imagined, Becky’s studio was full of wonderful and inspirational art, antiques, notions, fabrics, and a bit of humor as well.
+Definitely an inspiring and comfortable place to work.
 She also creates her own suspenders, this allows the wearer additional customization and accurate fit with a bit of flair.

 Becky recommended Buoy Beer for dinner.
-My waitress had on one of her “shifts”.
+My waitress was wearing one of Becky’s “shifts”.
 Amelia was too busy to pose for me, but she let me know how much she adores Becky.
 I’m a dark beer fan, so ordered the Oatmeal Stout.
 Clam Chowder and a wonderful house salad was a perfect way to end the day.
 The sunset over the Columbia River was a beautiful through the large windows at Buoy.